algoaccess/edison_mod_kernel_image_gen/README.md

 ##Generate Yocto image with modified kernel

+Clone this directory to a partition on your disk with at least 40GB free disk space.
 This process may take 4-5 hours depending on your machine speed.
 My Mac using Intel i7-4850HQ 2.3Ghz quad-core CPU takes about 1.5 hours.

 ```bash
 git clone https://github.com/algoaccess/edison_mod_kernel_image_gen.git